 The analysis in this EA is tiered to and incorporates by reference the analysis and discussion of potential effects from the Final EIS and the Final SEIS as per 40 CFR 1502.20 and 1508.28.
 The effects analysis of the Final EIS and Final SEIS discusses the direct and indirect effects.
 Direct effects are those caused by the Project, such as soil disturbance.
 Indirect effects are those effects caused by the Proposed Action but that are later in time or farther removed in distance, such as sedimentation from soil disturbance, yet still reasonably foreseeable.
-For each resource area, the effects of the No Action Alternative are discussed first.
+For each resource area, the effects of the No Action Alternative are discussed first in the Final EIS and Final SEIS.